TralahM/TralahM.github.io/_posts/2020-06-01-My-Journey-Into-Data-Science.markdown

 Ideally, data visualization experts combine development and design skills with the ability to understand the meaning of the analyses.
-These data scientists are adept at visual storytelling woth data.
-They can examine large datasets and create, clear, efficient, compelling online layouts, images, dashboards, and interactive feautures that can stand on their own or complement narrative text.
+These data scientists are adept at visual storytelling with data.
+They can examine large datasets and create, clear, efficient, compelling online layouts, images, dashboards, and interactive features that can stand on their own or complement narrative text.
 At their core, they are effective translators between technical and statistical specialists and superior communicators with multiple non-technical audiences.
 They are